-Upon arrival in the gym, you will be measured (height, weight, body fat percentage, vertical leap, and wingspan).
+Upon arrival at the gym, you will be measured (height, weight, body fat percentage, vertical leap, and wingspan).

-The Euro Challenge starts with a practice, consisting of several competitive drills.
-The purpose is for us to get a detailed impression of your skill level, without having to base your entire evaluation on the games.
+The Euro Challenge starts with practice, consisting of several competitive drills.
+The purpose is for us to get a detailed impression of your skill level without having to base your entire evaluation on the games.
 See it as an extra opportunity for exposure.

 It also gives you the opportunity to familiarize yourself with the court and the FIBA ball (Molten G7).
 Take this time to also introduce yourself to your coach and teammates; let your coach know which position you feel most comfortable playing.

 EVALUATION AND SCOUTING

 Please be aware of the fact that from the moment you register for the camp, you are being evaluated!

 Basketball is the most popular sport in the world after soccer.
 There are 400 million basketball players on this planet!
 That means that overseas teams have plenty of choices.
 They will always try to sign a domestic player first before they search the globe for an import player.